-The hiring manager informs the department and then prepare an electronic announcement for the campus.
-The announcement should include a welcome, brief summary of the new employee's qualifications, and their expected start date.
+The hiring supervisor will verbally inform the department and then prepare an electronic announcement for the campus.
+The announcement should include a welcome, brief summary of the new employee's qualifications, and expected start date.

-Human Resources sends rejection/turndown letters via the online recruitment system to all candidates that are not selected.
+Human Resources will send turndown letters to all candidates that are not selected.